Queries¶

 WHERE (environment IN ("production", "staging")) AND (operating_system LIKE "%Windows%")

-EXISTS Operator¶
+EXISTS operator¶

 The EXISTS operator filters records based on whether a relation is present or absent.
 It takes the Eloquent relation name (as declared in WITH).